 Anthropologists tend to specialize in one of four major subfields: anthropological archaeology, biological anthropology, cultural anthropology, and linguistic anthropology.
-Cultural anthropology is a main area of focus at UBC Okanagan, but full undergraduate programs are also available in archaeology and linguistic anthropology.
+Cultural anthropology is a main area of focus at UBC Okanagan, but a full undergraduate program is also available in linguistic anthropology.
 UBC Okanagan also offers courses in applied anthropology, sometimes considered a fifth subfield.

 At UBC Okanagan, you can complete a Bachelor of Arts (BA) with a major or minor in anthropology.